Things for people in Canada to know about the coronavirus

 WHAT IS IT?

 Coronaviruses are a large family of viruses that most often cause mild-to-moderate upper respiratory tract illnesses including the common cold, but they can also lead to severe diseases.
-Some coronaviruses spread between animals, some pass between animals and people, and others go from people to people.
+Some coronaviruses spread between animals, some pass between animals and people, and others are transmitted between humans.

 This new virus is different from the coronaviruses that cause Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).